scho/webkit_extjs/README.md

 # Ext JS + capybara-webkit

-This rails app is just to demonstrate a bug the is described [here](https://github.com/thoughtbot/capybara-webkit/issues/383)
+This rails app is just used to demonstrate a bug the is described [here](https://github.com/thoughtbot/capybara-webkit/issues/383).

 ## Usage